calvinwhealton/SensitivityAnalysisPlots/DOCUMENTATION.md

 The following document outlines the general structure and requirements of the code to create the first-, second-, and total-order sensitivity indices plots.
 Please lok at LICENSE.md and README.md before using the code.
+Look at 'example1.pdf' and 'example2.pdf' to determine if this code will generate the type of plot that you want.

 Functions in the scripts should have the inputs defined in the comments on the same line.
 The outline of the code follows the script 'radialConvergeTest.R'.
+I tried to heavily comment the code when necessary and make it approachable for users who have some familiarity with the plotting functions in R. If you have problems please check the example script and input files before contacting me or creating an issue.

 Step 0: Writing Sensitivity Analysis Output